d3vilguard/mesa-minimal-git-script/README.md

 Building [mesa-git](https://aur.archlinux.org/packages/mesa-git)/[mesa-minimal-git](https://aur.archlinux.org/packages/mesa-minimal-git) on Arch is suggested to be done manually rather than using an AUR helper.
 You should start by reading the pinned comments at the AUR page for mesa-git.
 You will get the idea why it is being done this way.

+Here I will provide you with an automated script that fallows the AUR steps for compiling mesa-minimal-git,  but before you run it you will have to set a few things explainet in the steps bellow.

-This guide explains how the so called [clean chroot](https://wiki.archlinux.org/title/DeveloperWiki:Building_in_a_clean_chroot) has to be configured, how a [local repository for pacman](https://wiki.archlinux.org/title/Pacman/Tips_and_tricks#Custom_local_repository) should be made, provides a simple build script and maybe even some compiled packages.
+A [clean chroot](https://wiki.archlinux.org/title/DeveloperWiki:Building_in_a_clean_chroot) has to be configured, and a [local repository for pacman](https://wiki.archlinux.org/title/Pacman/Tips_and_tricks#Custom_local_repository) should be made.

-Both AURs mesa-git and mesa-minimal-git are provided by the same maintainer.
-Idea behind mesa-minimal-git is to compile only the needed drivers.

-Will be providing two scripts.
+I will be providing two scripts.
 One compiles mesa-minimal-git as is.
 The other will compile only the bare-minimum for AMD-GPUs.

 Before running this script you will need (**only once!**) to set the **chroot** and the **local repo**.
 The first two steps here will explain doing just that:

+# Why mesa-minimal-git

+Will tl;dr the AUR page for mesa-minimal-git, I use it for the sake of performance.
+The majority of mesa's components are of no use for me.
+Even better, the less components we compile, the lesser change for a build failure.

 # Setting up chroot

-### Setting up a chroot
 The chroot is like a mini Arch install.
 We will be building the packages in it.
 > Building in a clean chroot prevents missing dependencies in packages,
 > whether due to unwanted linking or packages missing in the depends